 If you love Chelsea boots, use the advice above for refined combat boots.
 You want smooth leather, soles that are the same color as the boot, and you want to keep them polished and in great condition.
-For Chelsea boots that are durable enough for your commute to the office, they likely will be a cut that will look best with pants, not skirts.
-If possible, find styles with trim toe boxes so they don't look too bulbous peeking out of your wider-leg trousers.
+For Chelsea boots that are durable enough for your commute to the office, they likely will be cut that will look best with pants, not skirts.
+If possible, find styles with trim toe boxes so they don't look too bulbous peeking out of your wide-leg trousers.

 As for other practical footwear… it's not as simple.
 I really don't have generic advice on how to style snow boots, hiking boots, and other such footwear in a work wardrobe.
-It's a case-by-case basis and has a lot to do with proportion, the style of the boot, your style, etc. For such boots I recommend option two:
+It's on a case-by-case basis and has a lot to do with proportion, the style of the boot, your style, etc. For such boots, I recommend option two:

 Option Two: You carry your office shoes in your work bag

 I get it, you want to keep things simple.
 You're dreading the commute already, your bag is the perfect size to carry what you need, to have to make room and lug around another pair of shoes is annoying AF.
 But my friend, I really don't know of another option and I am not going to lie to you.
 Those hiking boots do not work with your Old Navy Pixie Pants.